The Best Workout Routine for Skinny Beginners

 There are other muscles, like your side delts, that aren’t trained very well by most compound exercises.
 Overhead presses can work, but not as well as simpler exercises like lateral raises.

-Finally, you might want to work some muscles a little harder.
-Push-ups do a great job of working your entire chest, but you’re especially eager for your chest to grow, it can help to add in some dumbbell chest flyes.
+You may also want to work some muscles a little harder.
+Push-ups do a great job of working your entire chest, but if you’re especially eager for your chest to grow, it can help to add in some dumbbell chest flies.

-The point is, if you’re eager to bulk up a certain area of your body, it helps to make sure you have an exercise that trains those muscles properly.
+If you’re eager to bulk up a certain area of your body, make sure you have exercises that train those muscles properly.
 If you want bigger arms, you should include biceps curls and triceps extensions.
 If you want broader shoulders, you should include lateral raises.

 Here are a few isolation exercises you probably want to include in your workout routine: